Become a Member Online

 Forsyth Piecers & Quilters Guild is moving full steam ahead to our next quilt show to be held November 2nd and 3rd of 2018!
 The theme for our show is “Winston Salem Quilts!”

-There will be 2 trunk shows included for free with your admission – Internationally known Lee Chappell Monroe and Patti Cline and Cindy Page from the Quilter’s Gallery.
+There will be 2 trunk shows included for free with your admission – Nationally known Lee Chappell Monroe and Patti Cline and Cindy Page from the Quilter’s Gallery.
 Click here for a schedule of events.

 6:30 Social 7:00 Program Bonnie Hunter is an internationally recognized quilt designer, author, teacher and lecturer.
 She is truly passionate about quilting and focuses mainly on scrap quilts with the simple feeling of “making do.”
 Dedicated to continuing the traditions of quilting, Bonnie enjoys meeting with quilters, teaching workshops and lecturing to quilt guilds all over the world where she challenges quilters to break the rules, think outside the box, and find what brings them joy.
 Through her engaging presentation,…Find out more »